-You must have heard about the generations when you go to buy a new or old computer.
-If not then your should be aware about this.
-Lets find out about the Processor generations.
+You must have heard about the generation when you went to buy a new or old laptop or desktop computer.
+If not, then you should be aware of this.
+Actually, it is the generation of the processor.

-What is Generation?
+What is Processor (CPU) Generation?

-Actually generations of a device or technology is based on their architecture.
+Generations of a device or technology is based on their architecture and technology.
 Like we heard about 3G, 4G, 5G for our mobile phones and mobile signals.
 Basically Computer generation is different then the CPU generation.
-Practically when we talk about computer generation actually we are talking about the Processor generation and not the actual computer generation.
+Practically when we talk about computer generation, actually we are talking about the Processor generation and not the actual computer generation.

-i3, i5, i7 are just the different CPU type categorized according to the features they provide.
-And new generation increase performance for every processor type.
+i3, i5, i7 are just the different CPU types categorized according to the features they provide.
+New generation increase performance for every processor type.
 Because processor is the main part of the computer, so mostly people consider the whole computer as same as the generation of the processor.

 Identify the Intel Processor’s Generation

-Intel started its generation from the year 2011 with 1st generation and now in 2021 is is the 11th generation of the intel’s core processors.
-To know the generation first of all check the processor Model no. or SKU provided on the box.
+Intel started its generation from the year 2011 with 1st generation and now in 2023 it is the 13th generation of the intel’s core processors.
+To know the generation first of all check the processor’s model no. or SKU provided on the box.

-- Find out the 4 or 5 digit code just after the processor identifier (i3, i5, i7).
+- Find out the 4 or 5 or 6 digit code just after the processor identifier (i3, i5, i7,i9).

 Identify the AMD Processor’s Generation

 In 2017 AMD introduced the Zen architecture for their processors.
-Later it improvise it and further named them as Zen+, Zen 2 and Zen 3.
-And brand named processors powered with Zen architecture as the Ryzen and categorized them as Ryzen 3, Ryzen 5, Ryzen 7.
+Later they improvise it and further named them as Zen+, Zen 2 and Zen 3.
+AMD named the processors powered with Zen architecture as the Ryzen and categorized them as Ryzen 3, Ryzen 5, Ryzen 7.
 They are equaling to Core i3, i5, i7 of Intel.
 Find the difference between AMD Ryzen vs Intel Core processors.

 Recently AMD has launched new Zen 4 based Ryzen 7000 series processors